Adopt-A-Highway

 Most highways under NYC DOT jurisdiction are included in the Adopt-A-Highway Program.

-Sponsorship Program Info (pdf) Currently Available Segments (pdf) Current Sponsors (pdf) Approved Maintenance Providers (pdf)
+Currently Available Adopt-A-Highway Segments (pdf) Current Adopt-A-Highway Sponsors (pdf) Approved Maintenance Providers (pdf)

 Volunteer groups, gardening clubs, neighborhood associations, families, and individuals are invited to become partners to help clean and beautify sites near highways.